 These birds are found throughout mainland Australia and Tasmania, in most habitats except for dense rainforest and deserts.

 They require mature trees, both for nesting and roosting.
 Trees with dead branches are preferred because they offer the best background for their cryptic daytime posture.

-Tawny frogmouths have very large eyes and an excellent sense of hearing, which help them locate prey in the dark.
+Tawny frogmouths have very large eyes and an excellent sense of hearing, which helps them locate prey in the dark.

 At the base the beak are tufts of stiff feathers called rictal bristles.
 These may help to detect the movement of prey such as flying insects (though this has not been proven).